What will the program deliver?

 The pilot farms in Blayney, Coonamble and Narromine will help assess the connectivity required to ensure ag tech can work across regional NSW, to help farmers improve productivity and manage important resources like water.

-A series of webinars and virtual field days will be held to showcase the technology and present insights, giving farmers an opportunity to learn more.
+A series of webinars and virtual field days were held to showcase the technology and present insights, giving farmers an opportunity to learn more.

 For questions about the program, please contact: RDC.firstname.lastname@example.org